Residency and Fellowships

 How to Apply

-You can apply to any of the residency or fellowship programs through the Palmetto Health website.
+You can apply to any of the residency or fellowship programs through the Prisma Health website.
 Most programs participate in the Electronic Residency Application Service (ERAS), but may have additional requirements as well.

 Our child and adolescent psychiatry partnership supports child and adolescent and general psychiatry residencies, forensic and geriatric psychiatry fellowships and training programs for other mental health professions.